oakmound/oak-wiki/A-First-Oak-Program.md

 ### Starting Template

 Once you've got go running on your machine, we'll write our first file which will run oak.
-In this tutorial we'll call this file `core.go`.
+In this tutorial we'll call this file `main.go`.

 To start, we'll need a main package with a main function: